 Clerk to the Governors

 Members: The Members are accountable to the Department for Education and have ultimate responsibility for the Trust achieving its charitable objectives.
 They sign off the Articles of Association and have the power to appoint and/or remove Trustees.
-There are four Members of the THMAT and they presently meet termly with the AGM taking place in January.
+There are five Members of the WMAT and they presently meet termly with the AGM taking place in January.

 Trustees/Directors: The Directors set the strategic direction for the MAT and are accountable to the Secretary of State for the performance of schools within it.
 As charity trustees, they must also ensure that they are complying with charity law requirements.
 The Directors are appointed for their skills, knowledge or experience and fulfil the three core governance functions: